civic-reporter/blr/README.md

 This project is licensed under the MIT License.
 See LICENSE for full text.

 Maintainers / Contact
-- Maintainers: Civic Reporter contributors (generic)
+- Maintainers: Nāgarika Dhvani contributors (generic)
 - For questions or support, open an issue in this repository.